Skip to main content

 The Problem: When you connect 8-10 MCP servers (150+ tools), every single request includes all tool definitions in the context.
 The LLM spends most of its budget reading tool catalogs instead of doing actual work.

-The Solution: Instead of exposing 150 tools directly, Code Mode exposes just three generic tools.
-The LLM uses those three tools to write TypeScript code that orchestrates everything else in a sandbox.
+The Solution: Instead of exposing 150 tools directly, Code Mode exposes just four generic tools.
+The LLM uses those tools to write Python code (Starlark) that orchestrates everything else in a sandbox.

 The Impact